 CRNA Program Summary

-Are you concerned that the New England University Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
-Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).
+Are you concerned that the University of New England Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
+Learn whatstandards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).